some-avail/codetwig/README.md

 #### Completed from future plans
-- ct 1.61
-  - add a source-code-view option (c:s); after searching show the full source-code of the proc /declaration.
-- ct 1.56
+- 1.62
-  - recursively scan multiple dir-levels for source-files.
-  - added a project-field so that multiple projects can be added to one declaration-list to enable multi-project search.
+  - removed bug caused by short project-names
-  - added flexible semicolumn-separated search: declaration;module;project
+  - added declaration-types method, iterator and converter

 ### Remaining future plans:
 - add an options-file (for example for customizing the number of comment-lines)
+- within search do enable line-start-appending to be able to uniquify overloaded names
+- limit decs in the usage-tree to the imported modules (optionize).
 - multiproject-level regeneration of individual project-files.
-- within search do enable line-start-appending to be able to uniquify overloaded names

 ### Maybe ever?